Dwight Howard Reveals How He Stopped Eating 24 Candy Bars A Day

 Senior Editor at Harvard Health Publications Dr. Michael Craig Miller explains on the Harvard Health Blog how candy produces a psychological reaction in human beings that incite us to want to eat more and more until cravings become full-blown addictions.

-foods that deliver a lot of sugar and fat — like chocolate — trigger reward pathways in the brain.
-In some animal studies, restricting these foods induced a stress-like response consistent with the “withdrawal” response seen in addiction.
+“foods that deliver a lot of sugar and fat — like chocolate — trigger reward pathways in the brain.
+In some animal studies, restricting these foods induced a stress-like response consistent with the “withdrawal” response seen in addiction.”

 It is a testament to Dwight Howard’s physical fitness that he didn’t experience irreversible health complications from eating candy bars around the clock.
 For overweight and obese people with sedentary lifestyles, sugar addiction introduces various insulin disorders that are hard to overcome.
 A vicious cycle of craving, addiction, and relapse can leave people feeling helpless.